-Click here to grab the latest Monsters of Funnel eBook which contains the below account planning framework, plus everything else you’ll need to orchestrate ABM in your org!
+Click here to grab the Monsters of Funnel eBook which contains a slew of ABM frameworks, include the below account planning framework, plus everything else you’ll need to orchestrate ABM in your org!

 In account-based marketing campaigns are much more narrow and tailored.